lg/lambda-job/README.md

           </CORSRule>
         </CORSConfiguration>
 4. Create your Lambda and set this S3 bucket as your S3 source.
 It's recommended to use the full 1024MB of RAM since it seems things are faster this way.
-6. In your Lambda, upload your files to AWS, making sure you included the npm module.
+6. In your Lambda, upload your files to AWS, making sure you included the npm modules you'll need in the archive.
 7. Browse to index.html either where you've hosted it, or locally.

 ## Examples